 - He regarded Ned Stark's execution as a moronically stupid move on the part of Cersei and Joffrey, and specifically sent Tyrion to the capital to do crisis management.
-Likewise, he dresses down Cersei for her constant backbiting against the Tyrells and criticizes her decision to fire Ser Barristan Selmy was an old man who wasn't fit to protect her son, reminding her that it was not on Barristan's watch that Joffrey died and Joffrey's dismissal of him was "as insulting as it was stupid."
+Likewise, he dresses down Cersei for her constant backbiting against the Tyrells and criticized her decision to fire Ser Barristan Selmy saying it was "as insulting as it was stupid" pointing out that despite his age, it was not on his watch that Joffrey died.

 - Tywin does have a code about family honor, even if Tyrion, "the least of the Lannisters" (in his words) is kidnapped, Tywin will go Papa Bear though barely conceal his disappointment that Tyrion is alive.
 He repeatedly sends Tyrion on Uriah Gambit hoping he would die, because he can't kill him himself.
 He tells Tyrion that he didn't kill Tyrion the day he was born, even though he badly wanted to, because it would mean killing a Lannister.

 - Evil Cannot Comprehend Good: Shows shades of this: